 Product demos, once shown face-to-face to your prospects, need to be modified into videos or visual images that efficiently showcase its benefits;

-Marketing kits should be more interactive and integrate business storytelling for better engagement rate;
+Marketing kits should be more interactive and integrate business storytelling for a better engagement rate;

 Product details and processes can be shown through infographics and visualizations for easier and quicker understanding.

 The goals of your digital marketing strategy should be on increasing your brand visibility while improving your search engine rankings and generating online interest.
-And it should continue to do so even after the crisis of the coronavirus has abated.
+And it should continue to do so even after the coronavirus crisis has abated.

 Preparing For Now And Beyond